RohanNero/Ethereum-classroom/README.md

 - []()
 - []()

-## .sol
+## SelfDestruct.sol

-This contract showcases EIP by allowing you test using for yourself!
+This contract showcases EIP 6049 by allowing you test using it for yourself!

 ### resources